 It is a methodology that combines the Yamazumi chart with various lean principles and concepts.
 The lean training method has been used in various industries to improve processes, reduce waste and increase efficiency.

-- The goal of Yamazumi lean is to ensure that all steps within a process are well organized and efficient so that resources can be used more effectively.
+- Yamazumi Lean aims to ensure that all steps within a process are well organized and efficient so that resources can be used more effectively.

 - By using this approach, organizations can identify areas for improvement and make changes that will reduce costs and increase profits.